Skip to main content

 • Kindergarten to Grade 8 Ukrainian-English Bilingual School

-• St. George's Cathedral, Saints Peter and Paul Parish and the Dormition of the Most Holy Mother of God are our parish partners.
-A great working relationship allows us to have regular liturgies and regular visits from the parish priest and staff.
+• St. George's Cathedral, Saints Peter and Paul Parish and the Dormition of the Most Holy Mother of God are our parish partners along with active ties to Holy Trinity Ukrainian Orthodox Cathedral and All Saints Ukrainian Orthodox Parish.
+A great working relationship allows us to have regular liturgies and regular visits from all the parish priests.

 Other information